Low FODMAP Burnout: Staying Motivated Through Elimination

 None of that feels dramatic in the moment.
 All of it is data that says the diet is working.

-Our symptom tracking guide has the minimum setup that gives you useful data without becoming another chore.
+The symptom tracking guide has the minimum setup that gives useful data without becoming another chore.
 If you're at week three and haven't been tracking, start today anyway.
 Two weeks of data beats zero.
 Wins to watch for: fewer bad days per week, shorter flares, a more predictable morning pattern, less post-meal bloating.

 Symptom reduction, not symptom elimination, is the realistic target.
 Most responders don't go from IBS to zero.
 They go from a life shaped around symptoms to a life that has room for other things.